Call for Papers

 We solicit research and position papers that address sustainability and/or the carbon footprint of computer and networked systems.
 An ideal submission has the potential to open a line of inquiry that results in multiple conference papers by different authors in related venues rather than a single follow-up conference paper.
 Position papers that frame larger new challenges and opportunities are encouraged.
 The program committee will explicitly favor papers likely to stimulate reflection and discussion, addressing the root causes of unsustainability in current designs.

 By its very nature, HotCarbon takes a broad view of systems research, relevant metrics, and intertwined infrastructure and software.
-Its scope includes, among others,
+Its scope includes, among others:

 • operating systems